ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/iPodMAME/ReadMe from Keripo.txt

 - FastLaunch through "Emulators > iPodMAME > FastLaunch"
   to start the "Alien Armada" game or select a supported romset in "Emulators > iPodMAME".
-- A list of working romsets can be found in the
-  "Roms" directory.
-Place your legally obtained rom files in their proper folders. iPodMAME will not run a romset game if any of the rom files for that romset are missing/incorrect.
+- A list of working romsets can be found in the "Roms" directory.
+Place your legally obtained  rom files in their proper folders. iPodMAME expects that the folders be named the as the expected game name.
 - If you have an iPod video and/or you want to configure the screen/controls, edit the "Conf/ipodmame.ini" file.